Working with Tables

 • You must pass all properties for your table

-• You can pass empty arrays, or you can prepopulate the arrays with values
+• You can pass an object where each property is a column name and the value is an empty array, or you can prepopulate the arrays with values

 • If you prepopulate the arrays with values, all arrays must contain the same number of elements or Trigger will throw an error